The Orphan Master's Son: Part 1: The Biography of Jun Do

 Pak Jun Do is raised in a North Korean state orphanage, serving as leader and decision-maker to the other children but always deferring to his father, the orphanage's master.
-When he is fourteen the children are conscripted into military service, often sent to fight in underground tunnels because, as orphans, they are considered low-class citizens and expendable.
+When he is fourteen, the children are conscripted into military service, often sent to fight in underground tunnels because, as orphans, they are considered low-class citizens and expendable.
 Jun Do becomes a proficient fighter and is eventually conscripted as a kidnapper of Japanese citizens.
 Despite occasional feelings of guilt, particularly when a Japanese woman accidentally dies during an abduction, Jun Do never questions his work and follows every order; as a reward, he is taught to speak and read English, greatly increasing his value as a citizen.

-Following his military service he is made a signal operator on a fishing boat, intercepting and translating radio transmissions.
-He grows fond of his fellow crew members and fascinated with everything he hears, particularly two American girls who are attempting to row across the Pacific Ocean.
+Following his military service, he is made a signal operator on a fishing boat, intercepting and translating radio transmissions.
+He grows fond of his fellow crew members and is fascinated with everything he hears, particularly two American girls attempting to row across the Pacific Ocean.
 However, transmissions from the International Space Station cause both him and the boat's second mate to realize that much of what their leaders have told them about the outside world is a lie.
-When the second mate becomes disillusioned and defects, the rest of the crew concocts a dramatic cover story which includes Jun Do being bitten and nearly killed by a shark.
+When the second mate becomes disillusioned and defects, the crew concocts a dramatic cover story, including Jun Do being bitten and nearly killed by a shark.
 After being brutally interrogated upon returning, Jun Do is declared a national hero for the alleged incident.

 Due to his newfound fame, he is made part of a diplomatic delegation traveling to America, attempting to recover technology North Korea claims the Americans have stolen (it is later revealed the North Koreans themselves stole it from the Japanese before the Americans intercepted and confiscated it).
 Jun Do becomes acquainted with a Texas senator and Wanda, a government agent who appears sympathetic and provides him with a means of covertly contacting her.
 The negotiations break down when the senator, who assumes Jun Do is the true leader of the group masquerading as a figurehead, is angered by the subterfuge and refuses to meet any of their demands.
-Upon returning to North Korea, Jun Do and the other delegates are tricked into entering a prison mine as punishment for their failure, whereupon they "cease to officially exist."
+Upon returning to North Korea, Jun Do and the other delegates are tricked into entering a prison mine as punishment for their failure; after that, they "cease to exist officially."